jblindsay/whitebox-tools/README.md

 - ***NewRasterFromBase***: Creates a new raster using a base image.
 - ***PolygonsToLines***: Converts vector polygons into polylines.
 - ***PrintGeoTiffTags***: Prints the tags within a GeoTIFF.
+- ***RasterToVectorLines***: Converts a raster lines features into vector of the POLYLINE shapetype.
 - ***RasterToVectorPoints***: Converts a raster dataset to a vector of the POINT shapetype.
 - ***ReinitializeAttributeTable***: initializes a vector's attribute table deleting all fields but the feature ID (FID).
 - ***RemovePolygonHoles***: Removes holes within the features of a vector polygon file.